 The Island Paradise of Caye Caulker, Belize

-If grilled lobster, epic snorkeling, and Kriol culture sound like a great combination, head to the colorful island of Caye Caulker for a relaxing getaway.The motto of "go slow" is easy to follow once your bare feet touch down on the island of Caye Caulker.
-Both residents and tourists stick to a laidback rhythm set to palm trees swaying in the breeze.
+Relax in the colorful island of Caye Caulker to experience a getaway full of grilled lobster, epic snorkeling, cold cocktails, and Kriol culture.The motto of "go slow" is easy to follow once your bare feet touch down on the island of Caye Caulker.
+Both residents and tourists alike stick to a laidback rhythm set to palm trees swaying in the breeze.
+Accessible only by water taxi or plane, the Caribbean oasis is next to the Mesoamerican Barrier Reef (second-largest coral reef system in the world) and approximately 32 km (20 mi) northeast of Belize City.

 Colinda Cabanas